Explore-Science/VWM_Experiments/README.md

 This repository contains key study files for some of the world's first fully autonomous scientific research **in the real world** conducted by our **embodied AI system**.

-By **open-sourcing** the pre-registration plans, code scripts, and outputs produced during our systems' investigations, we hope to facilitate **independent evaluation** of the contributions of AI frameworks to scientific discovery.
+By **open-sourcing** the pre-registration plans, data analysis code scripts, and data analysis outputs produced during our systems' investigations, we hope to facilitate **independent evaluation** of the contributions of AI frameworks to scientific discovery.

 > *"Autonomously conducting entire scientific workflows end-to-end, from hypothesis to manuscript."*